Chasing Death:

 Links

-Anti Bullying Organisations
+Anti Bullying Organisations and Resources

 Kidscape: The UK charity committed to keeping children safe from bullying and abuse. £1 of every copy sold of Chasing Death: Losing a Child to Suicide will be donated to Kidscape.